Chinese Internet structure

-- Only use a Hong Kong internet present if it has the correct routing too directly to mainland China and to Europe through the Middle East.
+- Only use a Hong Kong based internet presence if it has the connection directly to mainland China and to Europe through the Middle East.

-- Use Japan and Taiwan to host internet present to reduce costs.
-Useful for then large data volumes are needed
+- Use Japan and Taiwan to host internet presence to reduce costs.
+Useful for large data volumes.

 The workings of Chinese internet can be better understood in the context of traffic flow around the internet in Asia and rest of the world.

-The movement of traffic around the internet is call “Routing”.
-The text below the Routing of traffic is simply the path the internet traffic following as it flows from point A to point B. Often the internet traffic does not flow by the most direct route.
+The movement of internet traffic around the internet is call “Routing”.
+The Routing of traffic is simply the path the internet traffic following as it flows from point A to point B. Often the internet traffic does not flow by the most direct route.
 The Routing paths through the internet are often predetermine costs effective for internet supplier which is not necessary the fastest route for the internet traffic.

-Internet traffic traveling from China with a destination somewhere outside China, with the exception of Hong Kong, is routed through Japan or Taiwan.
+Public internet traffic traveling from China with a destination somewhere outside China, except for Hong Kong, is routed through Japan or Taiwan.

 Public internet traffic to the rest of the world does not pass through Hong Kong.
-Hong Kong has no internet route to the rest of the world if the starting point for the internet traffic is mainland China.
+Hong Kong has no internet Routing to the rest of the world from China.

 Once the traffic reaches Japan or Taiwan the internet traffic is split;

-The problem for European countries is that the traffic is been routed the long way around the world through the USA
+The problem issue for European countries is that the traffic is been routed the long way around the world through USA.

-The internet costs between mainland China and Hong Kong are every high ($us100 / 1 MB / PM) so a lot of the traffic from mainland China to Hong Kong is routed through Japan and Taiwan.
+The internet costs between mainland China and Hong Kong are very high ($us100 / 1 MB / PM) so a lot of the traffic from and to China to Hong Kong is Routed through Japan and Taiwan.

-If you are using a Hong Kong internet hosting service in Hong Kong make sure it is connecting to mainland China directly else it is faster and more cost effective to hots your internet services in Japan or Taiwan, or both – see GEO DNS.
+If you are using a Hong Kong internet hosting service make sure it is connecting to China directly else it is faster and more cost effective to host your internet services in Japan or Taiwan, or both – please see GEO DNS.

-Please note the main services like QQ mail and Tmall Global are hosted in Hong Kong and have a very fast connection to China and the rest of the world.
+Please note the Chinese platform services, e.g. QQ mail and Tmall Global, are hosted in Hong Kong and have a very fast connection to China and the rest of the world.

-There are problems with the routing from Hong Kong to the Rest of the World.
-The routing from Hong Kong often goes through USA, etc., in the same as the traffic traveling from mainland China.
+There can be problems with the Routing from Hong Kong to the Rest of the World.
+The routing from Hong Kong often goes through USA in the same as the traffic traveling from China.

-There are some suppliers in Hong Kong that route traffic from to Europe through the Middle East which is the fastest path.
+There are Hong Kong suppliers that Route traffic from to Europe through the Middle East which is the fastest path.

-Before selecting a Hong Kong internet hosting service check the network Routing by the fastest paths both for China and rest of world.
+Before selecting a Hong Kong, internet hosting service check the network Routing by the fastest paths both for China and rest of world.

-You would think this is straightforward that the internet traffic is routed to China back in the same way it leaves mainland China.
-In the main this is correct.
+You would think this is straightforward that the internet traffic is routed to China back in the same way it leaves China.
+This is often not the case.

-We have seen some cases where the routing travels from Hong Kong to USA back to Taiwan, Japan and then mainland China.
+We have seen some cases where the Routing travels from Hong Kong to USA back to Taiwan, Japan and then China.

 With the above you would think this is straightforward.
 Like with many internet companies world-wide this is not the case.

 Within China there mainly three internet providers.
 All government owner and controlled.
 These companies have been very successfully bringing China on-line over the last 10 years.

 There are historical reasons for this.
-China Telecom was originally one company.
+China Telecom was originally the only telecom company in China.
 It was split into 2 companies over 20 years ago.
 To start with China Telecom was north of the Yangtze River and China Unicom to the south of the river.